shipperhq/shipperhq.github.io/dev-shipperhq/docs/label/faq.md

 ## Is the Labels API available?

 The ShipperHQ Labels API is currently in closed Beta.
-ShipperHQ is looking for early access partners interested in participating in this program.
+Therefore, ShipperHQ is looking for early access partners interested in participating in this program.
 Please [contact us](/contact) if interested.

 ## What are possible error codes and messages?